Francisco Rithely

-Francisco Rithely da Silva Sousa (born 27 January 1991) is a Brazilian footballer who plays as a midfielder.
+Francisco Rithely da Silva Sousa (born 27 January 1991) is a Brazilian professional footballer who plays as a midfielder.

 Career

 Goiás

 In August 2010, Rithely started his professional career in August 2010 at Goiás.

 Sport Recife

 On 20 May 2011, he moved to Sport Recife on a free transfer.

 He was chosen best defensive midfielder in the 2013 Campeonato Pernambucano.